-A Sprint Review is organized at the end of the Sprint to inspect the delivered work and, if needed, adapt the Product Backlog based on new insights.
+A Sprint Review is organized at the end of the Sprint to inspect the delivered work and if needed adapt the Product Backlog based on new insights.
 During the Sprint Review active collaboration takes place between the Scrum Team and the stakeholders.
 The Product Owner explains what Product Backlog items are 'done' and if applicable what items are not.
-The Developers demonstrate the finished items.
-The Developers also share what went well and what did not go well during the Sprint.
-The Product Owner shares the Product Backlog and together with the stakeholders decides what are the most valuable next steps for the product or the project.
+The Development Team demonstrates the finished items.
+The Development Team also shares what went well and what did not go well during the Sprint.
+The Product Owner shares the Product Backlog and decides together with the stakeholders what are the most valuable next steps for the product or the project.
 The Product Owner also shares with the stakeholders when releases can be expected.
 The Sprint Review is an informal meeting and more than a mere status update.
-The goal is to give and receive feedback and organize a meaningful collaboration between the Scrum Team and the stakeholders.
+The goals are giving and receiving feedback and organizing a meaningful collaboration between the Scrum Team and the stakeholders.